UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 _This section is a work in progress...stay tuned!_

-This section discusses rehousing, labeling, box types, and shelving locations AV materials.
+This section discusses rehousing, labeling, box types, and shelving locations of AV items.
 Plan to cross-reference this section with Technical Services general documentation on [Labelling and Putting Stuff Away](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Labelling%20and%20Putting%20Stuff%20Away.md), which includes crucial information on recording locations in ArchivesSpace.

 ## Rehousing Materials